Approval Voting versus IRV

 IRV, on the other hand, requires a new ballot; because ranking all candidates would take up too much space, the ballots are typically limited to ranking three choices:

 Approval voting requires only addition.
-The candidate selected the most wins, and results from multi-candidate elections are easily shown in bar graph form.
+The candidate with the most votes wins, and results from multi-candidate elections are easily shown in bar graph form.

 IRV, however, uses a more complicated algorithm: